wanjunz/Brearley-Coding-Competition-2022/README.md

 # Brearley-Coding-Competition-2022

 #Team consisted of me and two other freshman.
-We wom 3rd in intermediate.
+We won 3rd in intermediate.